LampSteven17/Optimal-Trip-Itinerary-Web-Application-W-Agile/reports/sprint1.md

 **Where Am I (#20):** Where am I was a little bit tougher to complete but we ended up with a simple implementation that is easy to use and understand.
 We ended up using a home button clearly visible to the user below the map whilst leaving room for future additions.

 #### Incomplete epics in Sprint Backlog
 **Where Is (#24):** As a team we will be able to knock out Where Is next sprint swiftly due to it being partially completed and well planned.
-We have already implemented the inputs and will be able to utilize ideas we already implemented for the Where Am I epic.
+We have already implemented the inputs and will be able to utilize ideas we already utilized for the Where Am I epic.
 We still have to create a validation function and update the marker when the user has entered valid latitude and longitude.
 We also might need to look into parsing entries to prevent code injections.

-Server Support (#32): UP
+**Server Support (#32):** UP

 #### What went well
 * About page